Vishwa7665/crypto-watch/README.md

     npm run install-all #Installs dependencies in both client and server npm run watch #Starts client and server concurrently
     ```
-    OR (If above process is not working then try installing manually by below commands and also follow steps 4 and 5 )
+    OR (If above steps are not working then try installing manually by below commands and also follow steps 4 and 5 after npm install in client and server)

     ```bash
     cd client